cockpit-project/cockpit/HACKING.md

 `npm install` on your new `package.json`.

 Your locally rebuilt changes to `node_modules` won't be used by others.
-A new version will be created by a github workflow when you open your pull request.
+A new version will be created by a GitHub workflow when you open your pull request.

 The `tools/node-modules` script inspects the `GITHUB_BASE` environment variable to determine the correct repository to use when fetching and pushing.
 It will